10 March - 13 April 2021

 The minimum amount you may apply for is 400 000 SEK per year, including indirect costs.
 The maximum amount you may apply for is 1 500 000 SEK per year.
 The average amount awarded for project grants within natural and engineering sciences is normally approximately 850 000 SEK per year.

-You may apply for a grant to cover a minimum of 1 and a maximum of 4 years, starting from January 2021.
-The first payment will be made during January 2021 at the earliest.
+You may apply for a grant for a minimum of 1 year and a maximum of 4 years, starting in January 2022.
+The first payment will be made in January 2022 at the earliest.

 Foreign experts are involved in the scientific assessment of the applications.
 To ensure fair and equitable assessment and efficient processing, please therefore complete your application in English.